theangryangel/XI4N/docs/guides/lfs.rst

     configuration file denotes a **comment**.
 This means that line is ignored.
     If you want the line to be acted on by LFS it **must** only have one slash.

-Configuring OutSim
+Configuring Outsim
 ^^^^^^^^^^^^^^^^^^

 You can't for a dedicated server.
-OutSim is client side only.
+Outsim is client side only.

 Configuring Outgauge
 ^^^^^^^^^^^^^^^^^^^^